Hugofv/weather-challange/README.md

-# React App to Detail weather from current location
+# React App to Detail weather From City

 ## Install dependencies